sesh/ready/README.md

 For more, check out `--help`.

-### Usage during developer
+### Usage during development

-If you have cloned the repository and would like to run the checks with your local version, simply:
+If you have cloned the repository and would like to run the checks with your local version, simply run:

 ```
 python3 -m ready.ready <domain>